alexei-lexx/rmodel/README.md

 end
 ```

-As you see it's a plain ruby class with attributes.
+As you see it's a PORO (Plain Old Ruby Objects), a class which inherits from nothing.
 It must have either the zero-argument `#initialize` method or no `#initialize` at all.

 Of course we need a repository to save users.